 4. You can rename a topic by clicking on its name with editing on.

 The content of blocks is more standardized than topics and is used to display course information, such as the class roster, calendar, blog, and a list of assignments.
 Faculty mix and match the use of blocks depending on how they use the topic areas.
 Blocks are helpful for providing quick access to key information.

 Below is an example of a block:

-Click on the gear icon in the block to open up block settings, which provide you options to hide the block or delete it entirely.
-Above the gear, you may click on the icon of a square with the minus sign to minimize the block.
-After minimizing, the minus will turn into a plus, which you may click to reopen the block.
+4. When editing is on, you can click on the gear icon in the block to open up block settings, which provide you options to hide the block or delete it entirely.

 5. You can reorder the position of Blocks in the right sidebar up and down by clicking on the crosshairs icon to the left of the gear icon and dragging and dropping it above or below other Blocks in your sidebar.